muratk5n/thirdwave/en/README.md

 ---

-Pixelfeed is a photo sharing platform which also implements the Mastodon protocol ActivityPub, so it's a federated Instagram competitor just like Mastodon is a federated, distributed soc media competitor.
+Pixelfed is a photo sharing platform which also implements the Mastodon protocol ActivityPub, so it's a federated Instagram competitor just like Mastodon is a federated, distributed soc media competitor.
 Maybe ActivityPub will kill more than one bird (!) with